-The Multifamily industry is a large user of energy.
-We buy heating oil, natural gas and electricity in Billion dollar increments.
-This year General Electric closed their last operating incandescent light bulb manufacturing facility.
+The Multifamily industry is a significant user of the energy marketplace of all kinds.
+We buy heating oil, natural gas, and electricity in Billion dollar increments.
+This year, General Electric closed its last operating incandescent light bulb manufacturing facility.
 How many incandescent lights are operating at your apartment property?

 The X Factor